Newsham, Richmondshire: Governance

-Now a separate parish, Newsham was formerly part of the Kirkby Ravensworth, which also included Dalton, Gayles and Whashton.
-The village lies within the Richmond (Yorks) parliamentary constituency, which is under the control of the Conservative Party.
+Before becoming a separate parish, Newsham was part of the Kirkby Ravensworth, which also included Dalton, Gayles and Whashton.
+The village lies within the Richmond and Northallerton parliamentary constituency, which is under the control of the Conservative Party.
 The current Member of Parliament, since the 2015 general election, is Rishi Sunak.
-Newsham is part of the Richmondshire District Council electoral ward of Gilling West.

-Community and culture

-Newsham has a village hall and a village green, on which an annual carnival takes place in May/June.
-The village was once home to a public house, The Pipes Tavern, however it has since closed, the Smallways Country Inn and the Rokeby Inn (formerly the A66 Motel) are less than a mile north of the village on a junction with the A66 road.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.